Dhrishtadyumna: Bhishma Parva

+He is depicted slaying Samyamani’s son and engaging in combat with the formidable Shalya.
+He also faces simultaneous attacks from Kripa and Kritavarman.
+As the war progresses, he continues his battles with Drona, leads the Pandava warriors from the front, and is repeatedly shown at the vanguard of the action.
+He demonstrates his mastery of celestial weapons by deploying the Pramohana missile against Drona and others.
+Dhrishtadyumna persists in attacking Duryodhana and remains active through successive days of battle.
+He again confronts Bhishma.
+At one point, he leads the Panchalas at the front.
+In further encounters, he launches multiple attacks on Bhishma, duels with Kritavarman, and continues to strike against key Kaurava figures.

+Drona Parva

+In the Droṇa Parva, Dhṛṣṭadyumna once again fought Droṇa, engaged Suśarmā, and confronted Durmukha.
+In a later encounter, he made Droṇa swoon by firing a volley of arrows and even mounted the preceptor’s chariot.
+However, Droṇa recovered and defeated Dhṛṣṭadyumna in the same battle.
+He also fights with Drona, Jayadratha, Duryodhana, Avanti princes, Kritavarma, Aśvatthāmā and Karṇa several times.
+During this period, Dhrishtadyumna kills Chandravarmā and Bṛhatkṣatra, the King of Niṣadha.
+After Drona kills Drupada and Dhrishtadyumna's son, Dhrishtadyumna vows to kill Droṇa.
+He also slays Drumasena.

+Killing of Drona

-Dhristadyumna was appointed as the Senapati (commander-in-chief) of the Pandava Army in the Kurukshetra War against the Kauravas.
-He maintained his position till the end of the war.
-On the 15th day of the war, Drona killed Drupada.
-The Pandavas conceived a plot to capitalise on Drona's only weakness, his son Ashwatthama.
+On the 15th day of the war, the Pandavas conceived a plot to capitalise on Drona's only weakness, his son Ashwatthama.
 The Pandava Bhima killed an elephant named Ashwatthama.
 The Pandavas spread the rumour of Ashwatthama's death.
 Hearing the terrible news, Drona approached the eldest Pandava Yudhishthira in disbelief, who confirmed that Ashwatthama had been killed, but murmured that it had been the elephant named Ashwatthama; the latter part of his reply was overshadowed by conches of Pandava warriors.
-Thinking his son had died, Drona was shocked and heartbroken, he surrendered his weapons and sat down.
+Thinking his son had died, Drona was shocked and heartbroken.
+He surrendered his weapons and sat down.
 Drona started to meditate, and his soul left his body in quest of Ashwatthama's soul.
 Dhristadyumna, taking advantage of the situation, took his sword and decapitated Drona, killing him.

 Death

-On the 18th night of the war, Ashwatthama attacked the Pandava camp during the night, and killed Dhristadyumna.
-As Dhristadyumna begs for an honourable death, asking to die with a sword in his hand, Ashwatthama ignores him, proceeding to beat and smother him to death rather than beheading him.
+On the 18th night of the war, Ashwatthama attacked the Pandava camp during the night, and wounded Dhristadyumna.
+As Dhristadyumna begs for an honourable death, asking to die with a sword in his hand, Ashwatthama ignores him, proceeding to beat and smother him to death rather than beheading him, but his body disappeared.

 Analysis

-In one of the many side-stories of the Mahabharata, there is a drama centred around the fact that Dhrishtadyumna, despite not being Drupada's eldest, is his heir.
+In one of the many side-stories of the Mahabharata, there is a drama centred around the fact that Dhrishtadyumna, despite being Drupada's youngest son, is his heir.
 While Drupada and others give many reasons for this, it is implied that the real reason is that Dhristadyumna has a godly parent, and thus more coveted as a ruler since his rule would seem more blessed.
 Dhristadyumna somewhat internalizes this, looking down upon Satyajit's pacifism, and Shikhandi's single-minded hatred of Bhishma.